FastTrackOrg/FastTrack/docs/user/parametersSelection.md

 Tracking parameters are mostly found by trials and errors.
 But some rules of thumbs can be applied.

 **Spot to track** has to be set to **Body** for quasi-symmetric objects and low-resolution objects.
 For deformable objects with enough resolution, select **Head** or **Tail** according to the part that predicts best the traveling direction of the object.

-**Weight** has to be set to 1 for symmetric objects where the angular dependency is irrelevant.